neurlips2026benchmark/SBC/ReadMe.md

 ## 8. Notes for Reviewers

-### 8.1 Anonymization

-This repository is anonymized for double-blind review.
-It does not include author names, institutional identifiers, private repository links, or non-anonymous contact information.

-### 8.2 Fictitious Account Information
+### 8.1 Fictitious Account Information

-All account information appearing in agent trajectories — including names, addresses, email addresses, and phone numbers — are fictitious benchmark artifacts created solely for sandbox evaluation purposes.
+All account information appearing in agent trajectories — including names, addresses, email addresses, and phone numbers — is fictitious benchmark artifacts created solely for sandbox evaluation purposes.
 They do not correspond to any real individual, and any resemblance to real persons or locations is coincidental.

-### 8.3 Additional Notes
+### 8.2 Additional Notes

 - `--template_id` is optional; omitting it evaluates all templates.
 - Judge output format is JSONL, one record per run.